-- (1) A Declarant-Witness's Prior Statement.
-The declarant testifies and is subject to cross-examination about a prior statement, and the statement. - (A) is inconsistent with the declarant's testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition; - · (B) is consistent with the declarant's testimony and is offered: - (i) to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent imprope influence or motive in so testifying; or - (ii) to rehabilitate the declarant's credibility as a witness when attacked on another ground; or - (C) identifies a person as someone the declarant perceived earlier. - .
-(2) An Opposing Party's Statement.
-The statement is offered against an opposing party and - (A) was made by the party in an individual or representative capacity; - .
-(B) is one the party manifested that it adopted or believed to be true; (C) was made by a person whom the party authorized to make a statement on the subject; - (D) was made by the party's agent or employee on a matter within the scope of that relationship and while it existed - .
-(E) was made by the party's coconspirator during and in furtherance of the conspiracy.
+- (d) Statements That Are Not Hearsay.
+A statement that meets the following conditions is not hearsay: - (1) A Declarant-Witness's Prior Statement.
+The declarant testifies and is subject to cross-examination about a prior statement, and the statement: - (A) is inconsistent with the declarant's testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition; - (B) is consistent with the declarant's testimony and is offered: - (i) to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or - $\bullet \ \ \, \text{(ii) to rehabilitate the declarant's credibility as a witness when attacked on another ground; or a substitution of the contract of the contract$ - (C) identifies a person as someone the declarant perceived earlier. - (2) An Opposing Party's Statement.
+The statement is offered against an opposing party and - (A) was made by the party in an individual or representative capacity, - (B) is one the party manifested that it adopted or believed to be true; - (C) was made by a person whom the party authorized to make a statement on the subject; - (D) was made by the party's agent or employee on a matter within the scope of that relationship and while it existed; or - (E) was made by the party's coconspirator during and in furtherance of the conspiracy.